WE CARE ABOUT YOUR PRIVACY.

 2. TRADEMARKS AND DOMAINS

-The exclusive owner of all trademarks and distinctive signs present on the Website, also for the purposes of distinguishing the products, is ANTI-DO-TO, who has also the exclusive right to use them.
-Any unauthorized use or use that is not compliant with the law is strictly forbidden and can have legal consequences.
+The exclusive owner of all trademarks and distinctive signs uploaded and represented on the Website, also for the purposes of distinguishing the products, is ANTI-DO-TO, who has also the exclusive right to use them.
+Any unauthorized use or use that is not compliant with applicable laws and regulations is strictly forbidden and can have legal consequences.
 Under no circumstances will you be entitled to use said trademarks and the other distinctive signs present on the Website to obtain, also indirectly, an improper benefit from the distinctive character or from the popularity of ANTI-DO-TO’s trademarks in a way that is prejudicial to the same or to their owners.

 The anti-do-to.com domain, as well as any declination of the same and any sub-domain, are in the ownership of the ANTI-DO-TO.
 It is not permitted, not even indirectly, to use them without the express written consent of their owners.